 It’s unlikely that a flash crash will topple the market.
 It’s more likely that a trade war between America and China will disturb the market, but you never know.

 The 2008 crash was not heavily predicted, but it wreaked havoc on the global economy.
 This leads to Nassim Taleb’s book The Black Swan, where he describes his theory about unforeseen events that cause chaos.

 High-frequency trading could be one of the black swans, that he talks about, or it may just be a way for some people to make a lot of money from investors.

 Whatever happens, the next crash will come from somewhere in the market and its likely algorithms will play a part.

 This Flash Boys summary has touched on a few of the issues that the book raises, but to truly understand the world of high-frequency trading, you need to read this book.

-I had never heard of the term before, but after reading The Fifth Risk and Moneyball, I wanted to read more of Michael Lewis’ work.
+I had never heard of the term before, but after reading The Fifth Risk and Moneyball, I wanted to read more of Michael Lewis’s books.

-The guy is a fantastic writer, with the ability to make a topic you’re unfamiliar with, all the familiar.
+The guy is an interesting writer, with the ability to make a topic you’re unfamiliar with, all the familiar.